 Update: Drupal 9 was released on June 3rd.
-Since Drupal 9 is essentially a cleaned up version of Drupal 8 with deprecated code removed so this article applies to Drupal 9 as well.
+Since Drupal 9 is essentially a cleaned up version of Drupal 8, with deprecated code removed, this article applies to Drupal 9 as well.

 The first stable release of Drupal 8 was on November 19, 2015 and it represented a significant improvement over previous versions in a number of key areas.

 Drupal 8 Represents Significant Improvements over Drupal 7

 There was a tremendous amount of work building Drupal 8.
 Drupal 8 is much better than Drupal 7 in a number of ways and it is highly recommended to upgrade from Drupal 7 if you have not done so already.
 Some of the areas that are improved include:

 - Performance - advanced caching using BigPipe

 - Security - updated software, and requirements for newer, more secure versions of php, mySQL and Apache

 - Layout Builder - drag and drop page builder

 - Workspaces - improved workflow and version management for content editors

 - Improved user experience - better user experience for content editors and site managers through an improved UI and Claro admin theme